manojjahgirdar/db2-on-cpd-notebook/index.md

-# How to Fix Insert Pandas Dataframe from Db2 issue on Cloud Pak for Data Notebook
+# How to Fix: Insert Pandas DataFrame from Db2 issue on Cloud Pak for Data Notebook

 ## Issue